cewarkentin/MechaCar_Statistical_Analysis/README.md

 ![D1 screenshot](https://github.com/cewarkentin/MechaCar_Statistical_Analysis/blob/main/D1%20screenshot.png)

-Vehicle length and ground clearance provided a non-random amount of variance to the mpg values in the dataset, meaning they are the two factors that contribute most to effects in mpg.
+Vehicle length (p = 2.60e-12) and ground clearance (p = 5.21e-8) provided a non-random amount of variance to the mpg values in the dataset, meaning they are the two factors that contribute most to effects in mpg.

 The p-value of the linear regression analysis is smaller than 0.05 (5.35e-11); we can reject the null hypothesis and conclude that the slope of our linear model is nonzero.